How do you create a digital magazine from scratch?

 - Recurring revenue: Magazines are born for subscriptions, and if you play your cards right, you can depend on them for consistent and recurring income.
-You can use that income to quit your job or, if you are a boss entrepreneur, grow your business into other verticals.

 - Influence: Nothing spells influence in your niche than having a quality magazine going out regularly.
 It’s more work than a blog, but the dividends in influence are proportional.

 As great as this all sounds, keep in mind that magazines take as much work and time as any other business.
 Our CEO Nathan Chan worked on Foundr Magazine for a full year as a side-hustle before he was able to quit his job and grow his company.

 But if you’re up for committing to the work, then read on.

 The Tools You Need to Create A Digital Magazine

 Digital magazines are easier than physical magazines for several reasons.
 There’s no need to worry about the logistics and expense of physically delivering the magazine, finding a good printing house, or worrying about misdeliveries.

 Nonetheless, the technology landscape for setting up, distributing, and getting paid for your digital magazine issue is important.
 You need to have the right tools to build your magazine on a solid foundation.
 Lots of digital magazines will cut corners when it comes to tech, and as a result, they will freeze, break, and readers will bounce.
 Don’t let this be you!